 Absent the shuttle, and budgetary realities aside, what if anything, has really changed?
 NASA will still oversee the astronaut corps, all-be-it with significantly reduced numbers of active duty astronauts.
 The space agency will still be in charge of outsourcing; something they’re all ready quite familiar with.
 True, the names of the spacecraft have certainly changed, but except for a slip in the time-line, the mission goals remain the same, i.e., regular trips to LEO, the ISS, developing new craft and technology, a manned mission to an asteroid, and then–on to Mars.

 Anxious astronauts and Washington politicos not withstanding; The Lab concludes; the US will remain a space-faring nation, but not before some much needed house keeping, and prioritizing.

 [developing story… stay tuned]

-see also: NASA Announces New Homes for Space Shuttle Orbiters After Retirement, 2 NASA Space Shuttles Meet Nose-to-Nose, Launch pad demolition paves way for uncertain transition, Astronaut Corps Shrink as Shuttles Stop
+see also: Last Existing Shuttle-Centaur Rocket Stage Moving to Cleveland for Display, NASA Announces New Homes for Space Shuttle Orbiters After Retirement, 2 NASA Space Shuttles Meet Nose-to-Nose, Launch pad demolition paves way for uncertain transition, Astronaut Corps Shrink as Shuttles Stop